deep5050/radio-active/README.md

 ### External Dependency

-It needs [FFmpeg](https://ffmpeg.org/download.html) to be installed on your system in order to play the audio
+It needs [FFmpeg](https://ffmpeg.org/download.html) to be installed on your system in order to record the audio

 on Ubuntu-based system >= 20.04 Run